Aero-Forger/DM_Extract/README.md

 > Extract drone image metadata from the command line.

 `dm_extract` is a CLI tool for extracting EXIF, XMP and GPS metadata from drone JPG images.
 It produces structured, ready-to-use output in multiple formats — designed for integration into geomatics and photogrammetry workflows.

 ---

 ## Features

-- 📷 Parses EXIF / XMP metadata from drone JPG images (single file or batch)
+* 📷 Parses EXIF / XMP metadata from drone JPEG images (single file or batch)
-- 📍 Extracts GPS coordinates and altitude
+* 📍 Extracts GPS coordinates, altitude, gimbal angles and calibrated focal length
-- 📤 Exports to multiple formats: **JSON**, **CSV**, **GeoJSON**
+* 📤 Exports to CSV and GeoJSON
-- ⚡ Fast, scriptable, pipeline-friendly
+* ⚡ Fast, scriptable, pipeline-friendly
-- 100% written in C
+* 100% written in C
-- Ported for Windows, Linux and Mac OsX
+* Runs on Windows, Linux and macOS

 ---